Coronavirus Resources The campus is closed to the public, however services and instruction are still open and available online and by telephone.

 The EST department classroom labs are well equipped with equipment representative of industry.
 This affords the you the opportunity to gain not only textbook knowledge, but also a 'hands-on' experience.
 We believe the emphasis on hands-on experiences is what sets FCC's training apart from other institutions.

-Once you have a student ID number, call 559.442.8273 to schedule an appointment with a counselor in the Applied Technology Office.
 Counselors are available in the Applied Technology Division Office to assist students with creating a Student Education Plan for an Electrical Systems Technology Degree or Certificate.